brainrake/keen/README.md

 Keen will watch serve a local directory via HTTP, watch for file (script, style) changes and update those files in the browser.

 It works by serving up a wrapper at `/` that loads `index.html` from the local directory in an iframe.
-Whenever files referenced by `<script>`,  and `<link rel="stylesheet">` tags change on disk, they are sent to the browser via `socket.io`.
+Whenever files referenced by `<script>` or `<link rel="stylesheet">` tags change on disk, they are sent to the browser via `socket.io`.
 Scripts are then `eval`'d, and styles are updated.

 ## What